apoex/active_record_filter/README.md

-# ActiveFilter
+# ActiveRecordFilter

-ActiveFilter provides a simple interface to build large filters out of smaller reusable components.
+ActiveRecordFilter provides a simple interface to build large filters out of smaller reusable components.
 Filters can be investigated to see which step in the filter removed which entities.